 An ex-convict, Zeke, wants to repay his debt with the money which a friend kept safe for him.
 The only problem is, the hiding place was a bit too safe!
 What was once a construction site, has now become a high school, and the money is buried under its concrete.
 Zeke’s ingenious plan to sneak into the school as the new janitor goes slightly wrong when he gets the position as the new substitute teacher instead!

 One of Germany’s finest comedies – a must watch!

 Er ist wieder da

-Last but not least, the satire “Es ist wieder da” offers amusement together with an important life lesson.
-The movie starts with Hitler being sent into the future, for no apparent reason.
+Last but not least, the satire “Es ist wieder da” offers entertainment together with an important life lesson.
+The movie starts with Hitler being sent into the future.
 Once arrived into the modern world, he is confused and compares the world with the wartime he knows.
-Everyone thinks Hitler is simply an actor doing a fabulous job at impersonating the dictator.
-He easily gains popularity and becomes a sensation to the people of Germany!
+Everyone thinks Hitler is simply an actor doing a fabulous job at impersonating the dictator, and so he easily gains popularity and becomes a sensation to the people of Germany.
 But what happens when a former dictator receives the attention of the people?

-“Er ist wieder da” is a German movie that will make you realize how easily people fall for the word’s of Adolf Hitler.
-Part of the movie was filmed on the streets with random pedestrians, as to show how people nowadays don’t feel the threat that was once the second world war, anymore.
+“Er ist wieder da” is a German movie that will make you realise how easily people fall for the words of Adolf Hitler.
+Part of the movie was actually filmed on the streets with real pedestrians, to show how people nowadays don’t feel the threat that was once the second world war.

 There are many movies made in Germany that are worth watching.
-Why don’t you start with one of these spectacular movies and
+Why don’t you start with one of these?